 In December 2007, all watershed jurisdictions agreed to permanently protect an additional 695,000 acres of forested land by 2020.
 In 2009, this commitment was incorporated into the Chesapeake Bay Executive Order, which set a goal to protect an additional two million acres of lands throughout the watershed by 2025, including 695,000 acres of forest land of highest value for maintaining water quality.
 This goal initiated the watershed-wide tracking of land protection progress from a 2010 baseline.
 It also formed the basis for the goal adopted in the 2014 Chesapeake Bay Watershed Agreement.

-State agencies are the largest entity contributing to land protection: they own approximately 44 percent of the protected acres in the watershed.
-Watershed-wide, the federal government owns approximately 26 percent of the protected acres.
-Private organizations, non-governmental organizations, local governments and other entities have also been extremely active in land conservation and will remain critical partners in protection efforts.
+State agencies are the largest entity contributing to land protection: they own approximately 46 percent of the protected acres in the watershed.
+Watershed-wide, the federal government holds approximately 26 percent of the protected acres.
+Private organizations, non-governmental organizations, local governments and other entities have also been extremely active in land conservation and will remain critical partners in land protection efforts.

 Defining Protected Lands